ATTENTION: Online advice on how to file a police complaint.

-A police complaint can be filed by any aggrieved person against a criminal offense on which the police takes action in accordance with law.
+A police complaint can be filed by any aggrieved person against a criminal offense on which the police takes action in accordance with the law.
 Indian law contemplates that a police complaint can be filed orally.
 In practice, the police complaint is filed in writing.
 Nowadays, it can be filed through email, words app, or other electronic mediums.
-We have tried to explain in brief how to file police complaint.
+We have tried to explain in brief how to file a police complaint.

-All the important ingredients of the offense giving all particulars in detail is required to be incorporated so that police takes action on the complaint in accordance with law.
+All the important ingredients of the offense giving all particulars in detail is required to be incorporated so that the police takes action on the complaint in accordance with the law.
 Otherwise, the police may close the said complaint without taking any action on the same.

 Police complaint ultimately leads to the